drxiangma/CircaTrack/README.md

 # CircaTrack
-A Customized Circle Detection and Tracking System in Videos with Speed and Acceleration Prediction and Re-tracking mechanism
-# CircaTrack
 This is my very first computer vision project that I completed within three days.
 Thank you for taking the time to check it out.
 Your support and feedback mean a lot!
 If this project proves helpful to you, don't hesitate to give it a star!

 ## Introduction